Applying to REM

 After You Have Submitted Your Application:

 All information sent to the School is held in confidence and not returned.
 Information attached to unsuccessful applications will be securely destroyed.
-Faculty will review and decide on which students to take during February and this information is submitted to the Office of Graduate and Postdoctoral Studies, who is responsible for sending offers or rejections.
+Faculty will review applications and initiate discussions with applicants during February and March.
+Recommendations for admission are submitted to the Graduate and Postdoctoral Studies, who are responsible for sending letters of offer.

 If you receive a competing offer in writing from another institution, please contact your prospective supervisor.